GemTalk/Grail/README.md

-# GemStone/P
+# Grail

 Run [Python](https://docs.python.org/3/reference/index.html) on GemStone/S 64 Bit.

 ## macOS Installation

 ### Git Checkout

-Checkout this Git project to `$HOME/code/Python/GemStoneP` (or to some other place and be prepared to edit things to match your path).
+Checkout this Git project to `$HOME/code/Python/Grail` (or to some other place and be prepared to edit things to match your path).

 ### GemStone/S

 [GemStone/S](https://gemtalksystems.com/products/gs64/) can be most easily run on macOS using the free, open source [GemStone.app](https://github.com/jgfoster/GemStoneApp).
 From the Setup tab, click `Authenticate` and give your password (as an administrator) to allow the helper tool to be installed.
 Then, from the Versions tab, click `Update` to get a list of available GemStone versions.
 Check the box for a recent version (3.6.0 at the time of this writing) to download that version.
 Then, from the Databases tab, click the `+` button to create a new database and click `Start` to start the database.

 When you have a database running, from the Databases tab select the Login subtab and click the `Terminal` button.
-In the new Terminal navigate to this directory (e.g., `cd ~/code/Python/GemStoneP`).
+In the new Terminal navigate to this directory (e.g., `cd ~/code/Python/Grail`).

 Copy the provided `topazini` to `.topazini` and edit `gs64stone` to show the name of your database (e.g., `gs64stone1`).
 Then from a commmand prompt run `./gsp.sh`.
 If this finishes without errors then you may proceed to the next step.

 ### Python 3

-Install [Python 3.9.1](https://www.python.org/downloads/release/python-391/).
-When you enter `python3 --version` it should show you 3.9.1.
+Install [Python 3.9.7](https://www.python.org/downloads/release/python-391/).
+When you enter `python3 --version` it should show you 3.9.7.

 ## Sample Code